WireChaser/Project1/README.md

 **ROM Initialization:** The input matrices A, B, and C are initialized using .mif (Memory Initialization File) format.

-**Load Matrix Data:** Load the input matrices (A, B, and C) into the corresponding .mif files.
+**Load Matrix Data:** Loaded the input matrices (A, B, and C) into the corresponding .mif files.

-**Synthesize and Implement:** Use Intel Quartus Prime to synthesize and implement the design for your Cyclone V FPGA board.
+**Synthesize and Implement:** Used Intel Quartus Prime to synthesize and implement the design for your Cyclone V FPGA board.

-**Program the FPGA:** Load the generated bitstream to the Cyclone V FPGA Board.
+**Program the FPGA:** Loaded the generated bitstream to the Cyclone V FPGA Board.

-**Observe Results:** The seven-segment displays will show either the calculated matrix sum or the number of clock cycles taken, depending on the state of switch SW[0].
+**Observe Results:** The seven-segment displays will show either the calculated matrix sum or the number of clock cycles taken, depending on the state of switch SW[1].

 ## Acknowledgments